quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Receiving a RETIRE_CONNECTION_ID frame causes the endpoint to discard the resources associated with that connection ID.
 If the connection ID was used by the peer to identify a path from the peer to this endpoint, the resources include the list of received packets used to send acknowledgements.
-The peer MAY decide to keep sending data using the same IP addresses and UDP ports previously associated with the connection ID, but MUST use a different connection ID when doing so.
+The peer MAY decide to keep sending data using the same IP addresses and port numbers previously associated with the connection ID, but MUST use a different connection ID when doing so.

 ### Idle Timeout {#idle-time-close}